By Jamie MacLean

 The International Agency for Research on Cancer classified ethylene oxide as a known human carcinogen and 1,4-dioxane as a possible human carcinogen.
 Ethylene oxide can also harm the nervous system, and the California Environmental Protection Agency has classified it as a possible developmental toxicant based on evidence that it may interfere with human development.

 1,4-dioxane is also persistent, which means it doesn’t easily degrade and can remain in the environment long after it is rinsed away.
 Even though SLS / SLES has had significant buzz as a no-no in “natural” products, many brands are still using these lathering agents.

 Now, as you head down the aisle during your next shopping trip, you can look at brands with a new lens, and feel more confident when choosing your next purchase.

-Jamie MacLean is a Certified Retail Property Executive and Senior Certified Marketing Director by the ICSC and has 21 years experience in the retail industry.
-She created PETAL & POST to bring to life her vision of offering the best luxury green beauty and eco-lifestyle products from around the world.
+Jamie MacLean is a Certified Retail Property Executive and Senior Certified Marketing Director by the ICSC and has 21 years of experience in the retail industry.
+She created PETAL & POST to bring to life her vision of offering the best luxury green beauty and eco-lifestyle products worldwide.
 The brands she chooses are the ones that meet her demanding criteria – they must excel in their genre, be ethically produced, deliver outstanding results and adhere to her Strict Ingredients Policy.
-Jamie has built upon the successful retail formula learned from her bricks and mortar past and has applied these principles to the online user experience; offering exceptional care and service to each and every customer.
+Jamie has built upon the successful retail formula learned from her bricks-and-mortar past and has applied these principles to the online user experience, offering exceptional care and service to each and every customer.